Things You'll Need

 A gift card tree is a variation of the money tree and offers you a thoughtful gift option for a person about to graduate, have a baby or retire.
 Making these gift trees presents few if any challenges.
 You can enhance them further by adding more decorative elements to the base design or tying money to the tree's branches and dropping loose coins into the tree's base.
 With just a little coordination on your part, you can create a memorable and personal gift for someone who's celebrating a very special day.

-Collect the cards you’ll give as part of this gift.
+Collect the cards you'll give as part of your DIY gift card tree.
 This requires some work ahead of time.
-You want the people who’ll fill out the cards for the gift recipient to have them ready and back to you before you begin making the project.
+You want the people who'll fill out the cards for the gift recipient to have them ready and back to you before you begin making the project.
 One way to do this is to buy a dozen or so inexpensive cards at the local dollar or five-and-dime stores and pass them around for people to sign or write sentiments inside.
-Let them know when you’ll collect them, taking care to ensure that your gift recipient doesn’t find out about them.
+Let them know when you'll collect them, taking care to ensure that your gift recipient doesn't find out about them.

 Find and clean some interestingly shaped tree branches.
 These will form the base for your gift card tree.
 Aspen or lilac branches are pretty, but any type of branch will do.

 Step 3: Position the Foam in the Pot

 Place the florist's Styrofoam in the bottom of a terra cotta pot.
 You want a piece that's large enough to fit snugly in the bottom of the pot, but you don't want it to fill the bottom of the pot all the way to the rim.
 Keep a space at the top of the pot--about 1 inch--because you will add items later.

 Step 4: Position the Branches in the Foam

 Stick your clean tree branches in the middle of the foam.